CVE-2025-59842

 Impact

-The vulnerability's impact is considered low, particularly because it has no effect on default installations.
-The potential risk only exists for users of third-party LaTeX-rendering extensions that include target=_blank in their link generation, though no such extensions were known at the time of disclosure.
-If exploited, it could potentially lead to reverse tabnabbing attacks when users click on LaTeX-generated links (GitHub Advisory).
+The impact of this vulnerability is considered low, particularly because it has no effect on default installations.
+The vulnerability could theoretically affect users of third-party LaTeX-rendering extensions if those extensions included target=blank in their link generation (though no such extensions were known at the time of disclosure) and if users clicked on LaTeX-generated links.
+The official LaTeX typesetter extensions for JupyterLab (jupyterlab-mathjax, jupyterlab-mathjax2, and jupyterlab-katex) are not affected as they do not include the target=blank attribute (GitHub Advisory).

 Mitigation and workarounds